ampproject/amphtml/ads/README.md

 can be added to `amp-ad` element to respect the corresponding `amp-consent` policy.
 In that case, the `amp-ad` element will be blocked from loading until the consent accepted.
 Individual ad network can override this default consent handling by putting a `consentHandlingOverride: true` in `ads/_config.js`.
 Doing so will unblock the ad loading once the consent is responded.
-It will be then ad network's responsibility to respect user's consent choice, for example to serve non-personalized ads on consent rejection.
+It will be then the ad network's responsibility to respect user's consent choice, for example to serve non-personalized ads on consent rejection.
 AMP runtime provides the following `window.context` APIs for ad network to access the consent state.